Creating hope for critically endangered pangolins in India

 It is one of four species of pangolin found in Asia.
 This pangolin was given the common name Chinese pangolin because it’s mostly found across southern China.
 It also inhabits forests in India, Nepal, Bangladesh, Burma, Thailand, Laos and Vietnam.

 In Arunachal Pradesh, India, there is an insatiable demand for pangolin scales and blood which is leading more and more hunters and traders into the area.
-Unfortunately we’re seeing the numbers dwindle as the scale of demand for their body parts soars.
-And with the trade illegal and underground, black market prices rocket up too.
+Unfortunately we’re seeing pangolin numbers dwindle as the scale of demand for their body parts soars.
+And with the trade illegal and underground, black market prices rocket too.

 It is also critical to unpick the underlying reasons people believe that pangolin body parts can be effective for their health.
 There are many complex economic and cultural values tied up in the pangolin trade that need to be understood and addressed.